Limah152/alx-low_level_programming/0x14-bit_manipulation/README.md

-this readme is for 0x14-bit_manipulation project
+This is the readme file for 0x14-bit_manipulation project